Synergeeee/Modified-Dotfiles/setupInfo/BIOS_update.md

 ---

 # Re-enrolling the TPM

 1) on the computers boot, the TPM isn't going to work and instead of the TPM unlocking the drive automatically, you have to do it manually
     - Use the password or recovery key or anything else to unlock the drive so we can get to the desktop

 2) Once we're at the desktop, we need to remove the old TPM key *FIRST* then enroll the new one

+3) run `sudo sbctl status` and make sure that secure boot is active, if not:
+    - go to the bios and make sure it's on
+    - run `sbctl enroll-keys -m`
+    - make sure nessesary files are signed by running `sbctl verify`
+    - Even if they are signed, resign them to be sure
+    - re-install linux to regenerate mkinitcpio using `sudo pacman -S linux`

-3) Run the following command to see the methods that currently work for unlocking the encrytped drive: `sudo systemd-cryptenroll /dev/nvme0n1p2`
+4) Run the following command to see the methods that currently work for unlocking the encrytped drive: `sudo systemd-cryptenroll /dev/nvme0n1p2`
     - It'll return a list, in it there may be password, passphrase, recovery code, TPM, ETC, each item on the list is a method that you have previously added to unlock the drive
     - For example, you may see `recovery-code`, this means that earlier during setup of the partition you made a recovery code that can also be used to unlock the encrypted drive, **multiple methods can be used at once to unlock the same partition, we can have 1 or 10 passphrases that all work**

-4) Because our old TPM is no longer useful, we need to remove the old TPM key with the following: `sudo systemd-cryptenroll /dev/nvme0n1p2 --wipe-slot=<NUMBER_ON_LIST_OF_OLD_TPM>`
+5) Because our old TPM is no longer useful, we need to remove the old TPM key with the following: `sudo systemd-cryptenroll /dev/nvme0n1p2 --wipe-slot=<NUMBER_ON_LIST_OF_OLD_TPM>`
     - note the number next to `TPM` on the returned list from above is what's used for `<NUMBER_ON_LIST_OF_OLD_TPM`
     - EG: